kewang/map-controller/README.md

 ## Prerequisite

-You must know how to set up your Maps v2 from [official article](https://developers.google.com/maps/documentation/android/start)
+You must know how to set up your Maps v2 from [official article](https://developers.google.com/maps/documentation/android/start).

+## Set up library

+Because the library project always contains the newest official library project, you just only import the library project to your Android project.

+## How to use

 ### Attach & Detach